 I just had a soft drink, but there were healthy, gluten-free and vegan options, craft beer and desserts.
 Plus, they had an English menu as well.

 WHERE TO STAY IN KOSICE

 City Residence – I stayed at this wonderful apartment hotel and I cannot recommend it enough.
 It’s in the city center, the food is fresh and service is beyond amazing.
+Plus it has a sauna!
 Click here to see the latest prices.

 DAY TRIPS FROM KOšICE